Where to Stay in Cordoba, Spain: Best Areas & Neighborhoods

 Another interesting spot is the Calleja de las Flores (little street of flowers), a beautiful alley laden with hanging baskets overflowing with colorful flowers, backdropped by a picturesque view of the mosque.

-You can also find the 16-arch Puente Romano (Roman bridge) which was built in the first century BC and straddles the 657km Guadalquivir River.
 Nearby stands the Calahorra Tower, the oldest defense building in town.
 The tower housed a museum that display artifacts and documents of the rich Cordoban history over centuries.

 As you might expect from an area like this, the hotels are a little pricier and more upmarket but it well worth to book the hotel here, so you can easily explore everything within easy walking distance.